roderickmackenzie/h14pod/CW/lit_review_latex/task.md

  - Write, a literature review in a structured and concise way.
  - Write scientific English
  - Use references.
- - Produce a well formatted document.
+ - Produce a well formatted document in LaTeX

 4. The format of the literature review
 -------------------------------------
-Document must contain
+Document must contain:

  - Abstract
  - Introduction